Every day, more companies are shifting to flexible work.

 We have live meeting embeds in Zoom, Teams, and Webex.
 This gives you the power of templates for all of your video conferences.

-Video meetings can come in handy for lots of different reasons, but we’ve put together a short list (with templates!) to make life easier for you because, well, you deserve it:
+Hybrid meetings can come in handy for lots of different reasons, but we’ve put together a short list (with templates!) to make life easier for you because, well, you deserve it:

 Tracking projects, assigning tasks, scheduling deadlines — all necessary steps to manage deliverables — gets overwhelming without a dedicated project management tool.